The Rise and Fall of Lucha Underground

-The year 2014, Robert Rodriguez announces a new concept was to mix the word of Lucha Libre and storytelling outside of the ring (made popular here in the US.)
+The year 2014, Robert Rodriguez announced a new concept was to mix the word of Lucha Libre and storytelling outside of the ring (made popular here in the US.)
 Thus Lucha Underground was born.
+This is a look at the rise and fall of Lucha Underground.

-This formula delighted wrestling fans and made them “Believers”.
-It was a nice alternative to fans who were looking for something new and exciting.
-Pitting good vs evil, the lover of violence/promoter Dario Cueto was the mastermind of creating riffs and playing all sides against one another.
+This formula delighted wrestling fans and made them “Believers.”
+It was a nice alternative for fans who were looking for something new and exciting.
+Pitting good vs. evil, the lover of violence/promoter Dario Cueto was the mastermind of creating riffs and playing all sides against one another.
 This made for fun twists and turns.

 Let’s not forget their Luhcadoras!
 Much like in Mexico and Japan, LU celebrated and honored their female wrestlers.
 This was way before any other US promotions.
 Ivelisse, Catrina, Sexy Star, Taya Valkyrie, Mariposa, Melissa Santos, and Black Lotus.